Datavault-UK/automate-dv-docs/docs/worked_example/we_worked_example.md

 filtered by date, unfortunately the `v_stg_inventory` view cannot be filtered by date, so it ends up being a feed of the entire contents of the view each cycle.

-This means that inventory related hubs, links and satellites are populated once during the initial load cycle with everything and later cycles insert 0 new records in their left outer joins.
+This means that inventory related Hubs, Links and Satellites are populated once during the initial load cycle with everything and later cycles insert 0 new records in their left outer joins.

 As the dataset increases in size, e.g. if you run with a larger TPC-H dataset (100, 1000 etc.) then be aware you are